 Where: Minami-cho, Tokushima

 Heavy floats known as Chosa are hauled onto shoulders and paraded around the seaside town of Hiwasa before being dragged out into the sea.
 The festival brings many young people together as teams from a number of Shikoku's universities take part.
-The festival is known for its exquisite seafood.
+The town is known for its exquisite seafood.

 Yamaga Toro Matsuri